Japanese antique kimekomi doll of young noblem of Heian

 Very rare Japanese vintage

-court hat, adorned with peony flowers and with big sword
+black lacquered hat, adorned with peony flowers and with

-This doll crafted about 1950's (Showa period) ensuring the
+This bright doll was crafted about 1950's (Showa period) ensuring the

 finest quality and craftsmanship.
-Wooden stand with artist
+Black lacquered stand come with.

 different patterned cloth made of silk brocade with traditional